 The overhead rate applied to the Stipend calculation shall be equal to the Proposer’s current audited rate on file with the NYSTA.
 An overhead rate of 115% will be applied for firms with no current rate on file.
 Unallowable Proposer costs are described in CFR-2011 - title 48 – volume 1 - part 31 – subpart 31.6.
 The Proposer shall submit to NYSTA copies of all substantiating documentation of Qualified Costs concurrently with the submission of its invoice for the Stipend Amount, and at any other time upon NYSTA’s request.
 Failure of the Proposer, the Proposer’s team, or third-parties acting at the direction of the Proposer to maintain and retain sufficient records to allow audit or verification of Qualified Costs, or failure to allow NYSTA or its agents access to the same, shall constitute a waiver of the right to any payment of a Stipend, and any Stipend Amount paid to the Proposer under this Agreement shall be immediately returned to the NYSTA.

-F) The Proposer must execute this Stipend Agreement and provide NYSTA with the licenses required by Article 3 no later than 20 calendar days after the Proposal Due Date.
+F) The Proposer must execute this Stipend Agreement and provide NYSTA with the licenses required by Article 3 no later than 20 calendar days after the Price Proposal Due Date.
 Extensions may be granted at the sole discretion of NYSTA.

 G) A failure by any Proposer to comply with Article 4(F) constitutes a waiver to the right to any payment of a Stipend